DEVELOPMENT REVIEW BOARD MINUTES

 Members Absent: Tim Cook

-Guests: Aliceanne LaValley, Dutch LaValley, Joann Blais, Donna Blais, Heidi Mahoney, Daniel Hassan, Rebecca Hassan, Pete Jensen, Bill Bowers, Helen Bowers, Bill Houston, Connie Houston, Dennis Van Auken, Helen Van Auken, John Emerson, Debra Emerson, Jill Strube
+Guests: Aliceanne LaValley, Dutch LaValley, Joann Blais, Donna Blais, Heidi Mahoney, Daniel Hassan, Rebecca Hassan, Pete Jensen, Bill Bowers, Helen Bowers, William Houston, Connie Houston, Dennis Van Auken, Helen Van Auken, John Emerson, Debra Emerson, Jill Strube

 Present: Zoning Administrator Peter Garon